• Skip to main content

 • This field is for validation purposes and should be left unchanged.

-Supporting patients & care teams in navigating PCOS with patient-centered, compassionate care & resources.
+Supporting patients & care teams in navigating PMOS with patient-centered, compassionate care & resources.

-Polycystic Ovary Syndrome (PCOS) is a hormonal disorder that affects approximately 1 in 10 women, yet up to 75% of people with PCOS are undiagnosed.
-The “Partnering to Navigate PCOS” team is working to support patients and care teams to better diagnose, manage, and support people living with PCOS.
-Our team has co-developed tools to understand and manage PCOS.
+Polyendocrine Metabolic Ovary Syndrome (PMOS), formerly known as Polycystic Ovary Syndrome (PCOS), is a hormonal disorder that affects approximately 1 in 10 women, yet up to 75% of people with PMOS are undiagnosed.
+The “Partnering to Navigate PMOS” team is working to support patients and care teams to better diagnose, manage, and support people living with PMOS.
+Our team has co-developed tools to understand and manage PMOS.

 Explore patient tools